MicrosoftDocs/mesh-docs/mesh/overview.md

 This co-presence can lead to serendipitous moments of conversation or even just the deepened connection of a shared experience.
 3D environments also remove distractions and help participants focus on fewer things—specifically the people and objects that surround them, driving a higher sense of **immersion**.

-## Immersive spaces in Teams or Mesh

-With two major entrypoints to immersive experiences, one in Microsoft Teams through the View selector and one in the Microsoft Mesh application, what should you use?

 ## Use immersive spaces in Microsoft Teams

 With [immersive spaces in Teams](https://support.microsoft.com/en-us/topic/4a6182f8-0f43-4c24-bb66-ef229fa221d8#ID0EBH=Microsoft_Teams), up-to 16 coworkers can hop into stunning pre-made virtual environments, offering icebreakers and activities with two clicks of a button, right from their Teams meeting.